Reflections on a few security vulnerabilities; some recent, some less so.

 Web browsers have existed as a category for about twenty years.
 In that time, nobody has ever produced one that I’d call secure.
 We can barely build a browser that doesn’t leak memory like a sieve.
 Supposedly solved problems like the same origin policy have an unfortunate tendency to revisit us from beyond the grave.
 There’s enough work to be done just treading water and staying ahead of new discovered vulnerabilities in existing features, but developers are constantly chasing new features and finding new types of input to parse.
 Or they are finding new ways to expose sensitive memory to attackers.
 And again.

 Right now there is what I can only describe as a conspiracy to connect something called gstreamer-plugins-bad to the internet.
 I do not want something called gstreamer-plugins-bad to be connected to the internet because that doesn’t sound like a good idea, but apparently somebody decided to call it a feature, and just like that it had to happen.
-It’s as if somebody looked at the UML diagram for my browser and realized that the boxes labeled malicious input and gstreamer-plugins-bad weren’t yet connected, and in their utopian vision of the internet, all of the boxes must be connected. gstreaer-plugins-bad strikes again, against the linux desktop.
+It’s as if somebody looked at the UML diagram for my browser and realized that the boxes labeled malicious input and gstreamer-plugins-bad weren’t yet connected, and in their utopian vision of the internet, all of the boxes must be connected. gstreamer-plugins-bad strikes again, against the linux desktop.

 And not just browsers.
 Even less is playing this game.
 Personally, if I’m trying to view a PDF with less it’s because I’m so wary of the file’s origin I don’t trust pdftotext to parse it correctly, so I think I’d prefer not to have less run essentially arbitrary commands for me.
+One might consider arbitrary execution in pdflatex or weaponizing postscript.

 Or maybe the problem is that we’re not using enough UML (crazy, right?) and we haven’t got a clue what’s connected to what.
 It’s not just irreducible complexity; it’s unknown complexity.
 The set of programs, libraries, modules, and plugins my browser will force feed arbitrary network data into is an unknowable set.
 Somebody will surely argue that there is a way to configure things such that this doesn’t happen, but that’s bullshit.
 Browsers go to great lengths push all of the data into all of the parsers.
 A modern web browser is the software equivalent of Gabriel’s Horn.
 Finite volume, but infinite attack surface.